Seagate/seagate-tools/performance/PerfPro/README.md

 ```
 It is a directory on ansible framework that contains artifacts which enable user to aciheve following things in sequence.

+01. Starts capturing ansible.log via a role.
+This log file is copied on NFS location post run is completed.
-01. Re-image of the CORTX cluster nodes through RedHat Satellite
+02. Re-image of the CORTX cluster nodes through RedHat Satellite
 02. Installation of CORTX pre-requisites packages required for CORTX-Provisioner
 03. CORTX build deployment using CORTX-Provisioner's auto_deploy method
 04. CSM Admin user creation (Login: admin / Password: Seagate@1)